Elements Of Design as the Fundamental Aspects of any Visual Design

 Value refers to the lightness or darkness of a color, essentially describing the contrast between light and dark elements.
 This element is essential to visual design because it creates aesthetic appeal and clarity by establishing a contrast of various values.
 Value is the descriptor for the spectrum between light and dark, to put it simply.

-A design that uses a clear difference between light and dark elements gives a feeling of clarity, while a design with similar values provides a more subtle impression.
+A design that uses a clear distinction between light and dark elements conveys a sense of clarity, while one with similar values creates a more subtle impression.
 Value can also be used to show volume in 2D; for instance, using lighter shades where there’s light on the object and darker shades for shadows.

 It is crucial to highlight the core function of these components.
-A creator’s ability to create visually appealing images that attract the eye as well as successfully convey and connect with the target audience is enhanced by their mastery of design elements.
+A creator’s ability to create visually appealing images that attract the eye and successfully convey and connect with the target audience is enhanced by their mastery of design elements.
 The skillful interpretation and utilization of design components transform visual design into an effective instrument for communication and expression.